thomasjo/atom-latex/README.md

 further action should be required.

 #### MiKTeX
-If you're using MikTeX and have installed to the default location then all you should need to do is change the *Builder* to `texify`.
-This can be done either in the settings view, or directly in your `config.cson` file.
+If you're using MikTeX and have not installed the required `latexmk` package, please read the instructions on how to [use `latexmk` with MiKTeX](https://github.com/thomasjo/atom-latex/wiki/Using-latexmk-with-MiKTeX)

 ## Usage
 Invoke the `build` command by pressing the default keybind `ctrl-alt-b` while in